breburdaTom/k6-perf-test-showcase/README.md

 - aggregated JSON summary files for artifact retention
 - browser metrics such as `browser_http_req_failed` and `browser_web_vital_lcp` when the browser suite runs in CI

-## Key Learnings

-1. Performance tests become much more credible when they model a business workflow instead of isolated endpoints.
-2. Reuse matters even in small k6 repositories.
-Separating API wrappers, flows, scenarios, and reporting keeps the test code understandable when you add the second and third test type.
-3. Browser checks should be meaningful, not oversized.
-A single real journey is more useful than pretending browser automation is where heavy load belongs.
-4. Public shared environments force engineering judgment.
-The right answer is not always “push more VUs”; sometimes the right answer is to keep the profile responsible and document why.
-5. CI artifacts are part of the product.
-If a threshold fails, the result files need to survive the failure.